 There are two Gigabit Ethernet ports this time around, and you get Link Aggregation, allowing you to bridge the ports for more bandwidth.
 There's also failover support, and should one port go down, the NAS will switch over to the second Ethernet port.
 The DS220+ also features the Btrfs file system, which has built-in fault tolerance and better reliability.
 Think of Btrfs as an advanced version of EXT4, the default file system on Linux-based systems for decades.

-What you're getting with the DS220+ is a future-proof enclosure that should serve you well for many years.
+What you're getting with the DS220+ is the best NAS for home; this is a future-proof enclosure that should serve you well for many years.
 With two drive bays that can each hold a 16TB drive, you're getting 32GB of storage in total.
 The hardware on offer is more than adequate for day-to-day tasks, and Synology's DiskStation Manager comes with software features that let you automatically back up data across devices on your home network, set up user profiles so each family member can access the NAS and back up data, and so much more.

 When it comes to media streaming, the DS220+ is the ideal choice for Plex.
 If you have a sizable media collection, you can effectively set up your own local version of Netflix with Plex, and stream content to all devices on your home network over DLNA.
 The DS220+ is particularly great at 4K transcodes, and that means it can easily convert file formats on the fly, so if you have a media file that won't play natively on your TV, the NAS will convert that file to a playable format automatically.